We Are Yoga Warriors

 “Queah began doing yoga during her illness because it made her feel better,” says Terrell.
 “Yoga Warriors promotes the practice and brings awareness of early detection for colon and other cancers.”

-Since its inception, Donna Terrell’s Yoga Warriors Fighting Colon Cancer has named CARTI as the event’s beneficiary with proceeds designated to provide liquid nutritional supplements for its cancer patients.
+Since its inception, Donna Terrell’s Yoga Warriors Fighting Colon Cancer has helped provide liquid nutritional supplements for local cancer patients.

 “All patients can benefit from liquid nutritional supplements, but for some it’s a life saver,” explains Terrell.
 “Thankfully, Yoga Warriors has been able to make it available at no cost for those patients needing financial assistance during their cancer journey.”